charliejllewellyn/aws-glue-quicksight-lab/README.md

 <details>
 <summary><strong>Setup a Nat Gateway</strong></summary><p>

 Glue can only connect to the internet via a Nat Gateway for security.
-In reality you would be more likely to be routing from a private subnet to a database on-premesis via a VPN.
+In reality you would be more likely to be routing from a private subnet to a database on-premises via a VPN.
 However for this lab we'll configure a VPN Gateway to allow us to connect to the database we deployed with internet access in the previous step.

 1. In the top right of the AWS console choose **London** and then select **Ireland** from the dropdown.
     <p align="left">